itsmeshreya15/create-and-mint-token/README.md

 Deploy the Contract:
 Click on the "Deploy & Run Transactions" tab in the left-hand sidebar.
 Select the "ShreyaToken" contract from the dropdown menu.
 Click on the "Deploy" button.
 Interact with the Contract:

-Minting Tokens: Upon deployment, 100 SHL tokens are minted to the contract address.
+Minting Tokens: Upon deployment, 100 SHK tokens are minted to the contract address.
 Creating Tokens: Call the createTokens function with the recipient address and quantity to transfer tokens from the contract address to the recipient.
 This can only be done by the admin.
 Destroying Tokens: Call the destroyTokens function with the amount to burn tokens from the caller's address.